Yascherka-dev/QA-101/exercises/chapter-1-foundations.md

    - [ ] Only during the testing phase
    - [ ] Only when bugs are found

-3. **What is "shift-left testing"?**
+3. **What is "shift-left testing"?
+(ISTQB Principle: Early Testing)**
    - [ ] Testing only on the left side of the screen
-   - [ ] Testing early in the development process
+   - [ ] Developers writing unit tests early in development
    - [ ] Testing only left-aligned elements
    - [ ] A type of automation tool

+4. **According to ISTQB, which principle states that exhaustive testing is impossible?**
+   - [ ] Testing shows presence of defects
+   - [ ] Exhaustive testing is impossible
+   - [ ] Early testing
+   - [ ] Defect clustering

 ### Answers

 1. **B** - QA is process-oriented (preventing defects), Testing is activity-oriented (finding defects)
-2. **B** - QA should be involved throughout the entire SDLC, from planning to deployment
+2. **B** - QA should be involved throughout the entire SDLC, from planning to deployment (ISTQB: Early Testing principle)
-3. **B** - Shift-left testing means testing early in the development process, not waiting until the end
+3. **B** - Shift-left testing refers to developers writing unit tests early in development.
+For QA, we test features as soon as they're ready in the sprint (ISTQB: Early Testing principle)
+4. **B** - "Exhaustive testing is impossible" is an ISTQB fundamental principle

 ---